 Dr. Ricardo, O. Javison, Filipino, 52, was first elected to the Board and appointed as the President and CEO of Optimum Quality Health Ventures, Inc. on November 2017.
 He is an esteemed Cardiologist in several hospitals including MCU Hospital, Philippine Heart Center, Commonwealth Hospital and Medical Center, Metro Antipolo Hospital and Medical Center, and Skyline Hospital and Medical Center.
 He finished his master's degree in business administration at Far Eastern University Institute of Accounts, Business & Finance.
 He is a founder and Director of Metro Antipolo Hospital and Medical Center.
 A founder of ACE Hospital and Medical Center in San Jose Del Monte, Bulacan.
 He is also the Chairman of the Department of Internal Medicine Metro Antipolo Hospital and Medical Center.
-Former head of Cardiology Section of Commonwealth Hospital and Medical Center.
+Former head of Cardiology Section of Commonwealth Hospital and Medical Center, former Chief of Medical Professionals of Skyline Hospital and Medical Center.